Meal Kit Subscriptions: Comparing the Best Dinner Delivery Services

 - Cost per serving for standard order for 2 people: $12.50

-- Delivery Fees and Days: Delivery is $10 or there's free pick-up at over 35 locations throughout Atlanta.
+- Delivery Fees and Days: Delivery starts at $7 and is free for orders over $75.
+There's also free pick-up at over 35 locations throughout Atlanta.
 Ask about group deliveries, which are also free.
-Meals are available for pick-up or delivery every Monday.
+Meals are available for delivery on Sunday, Monday and Thursday and free pick-up on Monday.

 Comparing Recipe Style: Creators, Prep, Portion Size, Timing and Nutrition

-- Recipe Creators: G&G has an in-house group of chefs, plus they also get recipes from top Atlanta restaurant chefs, like Linton Hopkins (Restaurant Eugene), George Yu (Makan) and Kevin Gillespie (Gunshow), nearly every week.
+- Recipe Creators: G&G has an in-house group of chefs, plus they also get recipes from top Atlanta restaurant chefs, like Linton Hopkins (Restaurant Eugene), George Yu (Makan) and Kevin Gillespie (Gunshow, Revival), nearly every week.

 - Recipes We Tried: Spiced Lamb Steak Pita with Arugula Salad and Minted Yogurt; Aria’s Pan Seared Trout in Green Garlic Broth with Butter Beans and Potatoes; Baked Coconut Shrimp with Noodle Salad and Tahini Dressing; Chai Pani’s Sloppy Jai with Spiced Lamb and Salad.